MonikaVenkatesan25/EX-No.6.1.-DESIGN-THE-VARIOUS-PARTS-OF-A-MECHANICAL-COMPONENT-AND-ASSEMBLE/README.md

 # EX-No.6.1.
-DESIGN THE VARIOUS PARTS OF A MECHANICAL COMPONENT AND ASSEMBLE
+DESIGN THE VARIOUS PARTS OF A MECHANICAL COMPONENT AND ASSEMBLEMonik

+## Name:Monika V

+## Ref No: 25017555

-## DATE:
+## DATE:13/02/2026

 ## AIM:
 To Design the various parts of a mechanical component and assemble it using a bottom-up approach then convert it into the orthographic view